giobyte8/central/docs/docs.md

 ### render_template

-Renders a template using the paylod received from observer as params for templating engine
+Renders an external template into a file using the paylod received from observer as params for templating engine

 ```yaml